Visually fading and changing amplitude

 By default, the visual amplitude control appears in a heads-up display (HUD) that floats over all waveforms.
 If you find the HUD distracting, do any of the following:

-• To lock the HUD in one location, click the Pin button .
+• To lock the HUD to a single location, click the Pin button .

 • To totally hide the HUD, deselect View > Show HUD.